 In addition to the sandy beaches, the top things to do in Sarasota include parks and nature reserves offering endless outdoor adventures.
 Even if you’re tight on time, you can charter a boat, join a bike tour for a biking adventure, or play a round of golf at one of its pristine golf & country clubs.

 Nature lovers shouldn’t miss the chance to take a stroll in Marie Selby Botanical Gardens.
 Located along the Gulf waterfront, the 45-acre botanical gardens are quite remarkable and among the top places to see in Sarasota.

-If you decide to stay in Sarasota, the city has a vibrant nightlife.
-And it all starts at sunset with a cocktail.
+If you decide to stay in Sarasota, the city has a vibrant nightlife—and it all starts at sunset with a cocktail.
 Live music, film festivals, and comedy fill the streets of Downtown Sarasota with laughter and song.
 Diners enjoy the warm sea breezes at its outdoor waterfront restaurants and bars.

 Sarasota is just 60 miles from Tampa.
-In good driving conditions, the ride should be not much longer than an hour.
+In good driving conditions, the ride should not be much longer than an hour.

 Fort De Soto Park